Emerson Model 1232 Television-Radio (1956)

 After tweaking other adjustments such as vertical height and linearity, I declared victory.

-This was by far the easiest TV restoration that I've done.
+This was the easiest TV restoration I had done up to that point.
 Of course, it helped that someone

 had previously replaced several components!
 The next photo shows the restored chassis